Patents

 Design Patents may be granted for new and original ornamental features of an invention.

-Plant Patents may be granted for any who invents or discovers and asexually reproduces any distinct and new variety of plant.
+Plant Patents may be granted for anyone who invents, discovers, and asexually reproduces any distinct and new variety of plant.

 Where can I learn more about the patent process?